What is Political Party?

-- Yes the level of participation in the activities of political parties was fairly high.
-The proportion of those who said they were members of any political party was higher in India than many advanced countries like Canada, Japan, Spain and South Korea.
+- Yes, the level of participation in the activities of political parties was fairly high.
+The proportion of those who said they were members of any political party was higher in India than in many advanced countries like Canada, Japan, Spain, and South Korea.

-- Over the last three decades the proportion of those who report to be members of political parties in India has gone up steadily.
+- Over the last three decades, the proportion of those who report being members of political parties in India has gone up steadily.

 - The proportion of those who say they feel ‘close to political party’ has also gone up in India in this period.

 There are some country-wide parties, which are called ‘national parties’.
 These parties have their units in various states.
 But by and large, all these units follow the same policies, programs, and strategy that is decided at the national level.

 Every party in the country has to register with Election Commission.
 While the Commission treats all parties equally, it offers some special facilities to large and established parties.
 These parties are given a unique symbol; only the official candidates of that party that gets this privilege and some other special facilities are ‘recognized’ by the Election Commission for this purpose.
 That is why these parties are called recognized political parties.
 The Election Commission of the proportion of votes and seats that a party must get in order to be a recognized party.
 A party that secures at least 6 per cent of the total votes in an election to the Legislative Assembly of State and wins at least two seats is recognized as State party.
 A party that secures at least 6 per cent total votes in Lok Sabha elections or Assembly elections in four states and wins at least four seats in the Lok Sabha is recognized as a National Party.